 I ignore the other pairs, because many of them move similar to one or a few of the above pairs, and many of them are not reliable.
 I think 19 pairs and gold are more than enough, and you really don’t have to check more pairs.
 It will not make more money for you.

-Some people think that forex is like the other businesses: If you want to make more money, you have to work harder and more.
+Some people think that Forex is like the other businesses: If you want to make more money, you have to work harder and more.

 I think I will forget about the daily time frame and will only trade the weekly and monthly time frames when I get older.
 But I will never think about using the shorter time frames, even 4hrs.
 Forex trading is for making money.
-It is not for making us busy, because it is not a “business”.
+It is not for keeping us busy, because it is not a “business”.
 It is an investment opportunity.